chrokh/rudux/README.md

 store.state.speak  # => The number is 10
 ```

-TODO: Add a more complex example that makes use of selectors.
+TODO: Add a more complex example that makes use of selectors and combined reducers.

 **Store**